Sometimes you read something that is so good that you can hardly believe it. It reaches right in and just yanks every raw emotion.

 We meet the protagonist, Benjamin Mason as he is trying to end his life.
 Instead, he is recruited to a secret task force to fight an alien invasion.
 During his wild journey, we experience his suffering, the PTSD that he and his fellow squad members are all tormented by.

 It’s such a powerful read.
 I loved it.

 The aliens are complicated and they are winning.
 Humans being the underdog is definitely the trope that all these wonderful alien invasion books have to deliver.
 This particular alien has the power of mind control over humans.

 The 3rd book in the series, Grunt Hero (Task Force Ombra) just launched and so you know as a reader that you get at least 3 books of this visceral action packed space marine reading.

 Weston Ochse is a prolific writer and I have been slowly working my way through his works, some I would classify as “dark fantasy” or horror, even.
 But the exciting thing is that his SEAL Team 666: A Novel has been optioned by The Rock for a movie!

-I found Grunt Life intense, but then when I read All You Need Is Kill, I was completely blown away.
+I found Grunt Life intense and wonderful, but then when I read All You Need Is Kill, I was completely blown away.
 The writing is gritty and punches you right in the gut.
 What’s amazing is that this is a translation too (an excellent one!).
 Also a treat, a nice foreword by John Scalzi.